mportesdev/mportesdev.github.io/_posts/2021-09-15-extending-pathlib-path-in-python.md

 ## Subclassing Path

-Unaware of any pitfalls, we simply write a custom class that inherits from `Path`, and implement the corresponding special method:
+Unaware of any pitfalls, we simply define a custom class that inherits from `Path`, and implement the corresponding special method:

 ```python